How Much Does Corporate Housing Cost in 2026?

 Different types of accommodation may suit different types of travelers.
 Each of these categories has its own advantages and disadvantages, making them most suitable for different lengths of stay:

-• Extended Stay Hotels: these are more accommodating of stays lasting about 30 days.
+- Extended Stay Hotels: these are more accommodating of stays lasting about 30 days.
 They offer traditional hotel features, with discounted rates and more self-serviced elements for stays of over a week or so.
-They are still hotels, though, and space can become an issue.
+They are still hotels, though, and space can become an issue when room is needed for more than two occupants.

 Corporate Hotel Price